michaelpetersubc/cetc/2020/comms/email-reminder.md

 For those not familiar with Slack: it is a collaboration hub that can replace e-mail.
 Compared with e-mail or social networking platforms (e.g. Facebook, Twitter, LinkedIn), Slack is designed for professional communications.
 For example, it is easier to make a "channel" (a chat group for talking about a specific issue).
 [Here](https://slack.com/intl/en-ca/help/articles/115004071768-What-is-Slack-) is Slack's official guide.
 Once you join the CETC slack, you can access through your browser and, preferrably, the Slack application.

+We would also appreciate any suggestions for improving our first online conference, especially with regard to how to promote informal discussions in the Slack workspace.

 We are looking forward to the conference.

 Organizing team - 2020 CETC
+Vitor Farinha Luz
+Li, Hao
+Wei Li
+Shunya Noda
+Michael Peters
+Sergei Severinov
+Clemens Possnig